 The following section provides a cohesive set of guidelines to assist property owners through the Landmarks review process.
 Any changes made to the exterior of any property covered under the authority of this document (including additions and new construction) must go through the design review process and receive approval in order to move forward.

-This document is intended to make the process as simple as possible, to permit investment in Sandusky neighborhoods and downtown and protect the historic and cultural assets of the city.
+This document is intended to make the process as simple as possible, to permit investment in Sandusky neighborhoods and downtown, to assist property owners in planning their projects, and protect the historic and cultural assets of the city.